PoisotLab/ms_betacov_mapping/README.md

 three bat-origin coronaviruses that have recently emerged in human populations.
-While available information puts the spillover of SARS-CoV-2 in a live animal market in Wuhan, China, the ultimate origin of the virus is almost certainly in a divergent lineage of sarbecoviruses from the Indochinese peninsula that was poorly characterized prior to the pandemic [@Worobey2022HuaMar;
+While available information puts the spillover of SARS-CoV-2 in a live animal market in Wuhan, China, the ultimate origin of the virus is almost certainly in a divergent lineage of sarbecoviruses from Indochina that was poorly characterized prior to the pandemic [@Worobey2022HuaMar; @Temmam2022BatCor;
-@Temmam2022BatCor; @Boni2020EvoOri].
-Similarly, the SARS-CoV outbreak began in Guangdong province in 2002, reaching humans through small carnivore bridge hosts, but was eventually traced back to a set of likely progenitor viruses found in cave-dwelling horseshoe bats in Yunnan province [@Hu2017DisRic];
-nearby, antibody evidence has indicated human exposure to SARS-like viruses [@Wang2018SerEvi].
+@Boni2020EvoOri].
+Similarly, the SARS-CoV outbreak began in Guangdong province in 2002, reaching humans through small carnivore bridge hosts, but was eventually traced back to a set of likely progenitor viruses found in cave-dwelling horseshoe bats in Yunnan province [@Hu2017DisRic]; nearby, antibody evidence has indicated human exposure to SARS-like viruses [@Wang2018SerEvi].
 MERS-CoV was first detected in Jordan, but is widespread in camels in East Africa and the Middle East, and may have reached its bridge host decades earlier than originally supposed [@Muller2014MerCor]; as a result, the geography of the original bat-to-camel transmission is still widely regarded as uncertain.
 All of these are broadly consistent with the risk factors we identify.
 Notably, India and west Africa are additional hotspots that have yet to experience the emergence of a bat coronavirus into human populations, but may still be at risk---particularly given known gaps in bat surveillance [@Cohen2022SamStr], and a dense population in both regions with global connectivity.
 In any of these regions, surveillance on viral reservoirs can be paired with targeted monitoring of high-risk human populations (i.e., those with regular wildlife contact [@Xu2004EpiClu]) for maximum impact.

 # Conclusion